Office of Communications

 District staff and the local community are encouraged to follow Midlakes Schools on social media.
 The Office of Communications encourages staff to submit photos, videos and other ideas for posting on the district’s networks.
 For the best engagement: Type should be detailed, photos should be close-up, and videos should be shot horizontally.
 The Office of Communications encourages the school community to tag "@MidlakesSchools" and to use the hashtag: #MidlakesPride.
 Follow us:

 The Office of Communications does not seek to promote anyone who doesn’t want to be featured or photographed.
 As a result, the Phelps-Clifton Springs Central School District offers staff and families the option of opting out of media and other coverage.
-Those wishing not to be photos or including in promotional materials should info the main office of the building they attend/work and contact the Office of Communications.
+Those declining to be photographed or used n promotional materials should contact the main office of the building they attend/work and contact the Office of Communications.

 Call the Office of Communications will any questions outside of these guidelines at (315) 548-6477, or email District Public Information Officer Todd Clausen at email@example.com for more.